 These days, I would prefer to just be called a content creator/writer because that’s what I do as my 9-to-5, and also during my free time.

 When I’m not lazing at home or running around the city, I’d like to say that my day job is being a corporate minion.
-Most of my work involves corporate branding for a huge Malaysian conglomorate.
-If you’re nice to me, I’ll tell you which company I work for.
+Previously, most of my work involves corporate branding for a huge Malaysian conglomerate.
+Now I’m a senior writer at a GLC.
+Life often throws you lemons — and curveballs so you gotta just be open to new adventures.
+If you’re nice to me, I might tell you which company I work for.
 It’s high stress but high reward, though.
 So I’m always on my toes.